Vladimir Rusanov: Commemoration

 A glacier in October Revolution Island, in the Severnaya Zemlya group has been named after Vladimir Rusanov.

 Rusanov is dutifully remembered in the city of his birth, Oryol, where the Rusanova Street is named after him.
 There is also a museum in the house where he spent his childhood and youth at no. 43 Rusanova Street.
 The cabin Rusanov built on Svalbard in 1912 (Rusanovodden) was turned into a small self-guided museum.

-The Arctic icebreaking LNG tanker Vladimir Rusanov is named after him
+The Soviet-era icebreaker Vladimir Rusanov and the Yamalmax LNG carrier have been named after him.

 Soviet coal mining on Svalbard began in 1932.